 The latest research findings on cinnamon suggest that it just might help people with prediabetes to stay healthy and prevent the progression to type 2 diabetes.

 You’ve probably heard of type 2 diabetes, a condition where insulin doesn’t work properly and which results in excessively high blood sugar levels in the body.
-What you might not know is that people develop something called prediabetes long before they get type 2 diabetes.
+What you might not know is that people develop something called prediabetes, also known as borderline diabetes, long before they get type 2 diabetes.

 Prediabetes is a condition where you have abnormally high blood sugar levels, but they aren’t yet high enough to warrant a type 2 diabetes diagnosis.
 It is very common; about 88 million adults have prediabetes, which is about 35% of the US adult population.